tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 ## Unknown named module

-this error occurs when trying to load image using `Image` component.
+this error occurs when trying to load image using `Image`.

 device system log: